Irritable bowel syndrome (IBS) is a disorder that causes frequent abdominal symptoms, including diarrhea, constipation, bloating, and cramps.

 A doctor or dietitian can help a person make dietary changes aimed at resolving IBS symptoms.

-To identify triggers, they may recommend eliminating certain foods, then reintroducing them one by one to check whether each causes symptoms.
-They may also ask a person to keep a food journal and note when symptoms occur.
+To identify triggers, they may recommend eliminating certain foods, then reintroducing them one by one to determine which ones cause symptoms.
+They may also ask a person to keep a food journal to note down when symptoms occur.

-Different people may have different food triggers.
-However, some food groups and specific products are more likely to cause IBS symptoms than others.
+Although most people with IBS have different food triggers, some food groups or products are more likely to cause IBS symptoms than others.

-- fruits: apples, apricots, blackberries, mangoes, cherries, nectarines, peaches, plums, green bananas, watermelon, and pears, whether whole or in juice
+- fruits: apples, apricots, blackberries, mangoes, cherries, nectarines, peaches, plums, ripe bananas, watermelon, and pears, whether whole or in juice

 - vegetables: artichokes, cabbage, asparagus, cauliflower, garlic, mushrooms, onions, soybeans, sweetcorn, green peas, snap peas, and snow peas

 - dairy products: milk, ice cream, sour cream, and cottage cheese, unless they are lactose-free

 - insoluble fiber: bran, whole grains, nuts, corn, and the skins of fruits and vegetables

 - wheat and rye products: bread and other baked goods, as well as products, such as sauces, that contain wheat flour for thickening

 - sweeteners: honey, high fructose corn syrup, and artificial sweeteners, such as sorbitol, maltitol, or xylitol